 Low income, older grant recipients (the highest average age of all segments), with very little media or credit consumption.
 The lost apartheid generation.

 Students and Scholars

-All young, with little to no income, no credit beyond retail and no assets.
-Sub-segments include Future Heavy Hitters, and the lost youth.
+The youth of the nation, with little to no income, no credit beyond retail and no assets.
+Sub-segments include Future Heavy Hitters, and the Lost Youth.

 Older, high income credit active and asset rich ex professionals and middle class consumers.

 This is the wealthiest 5% of the population, more assets than any other segment, mostly male, high internet penetration and lots of shopping.
 Their current debt load is more than 7 times that of the Middle Class Workers segment.